 2. Drafting the work or revising it critically for important intellectual content; AND

-3. Final approval of the version to be submitted; AND
+3. Final approval of the version submitted; AND

 4. Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved